A geometric representative for the fundamental class in KK-duality of Smale spaces: Preliminaries

 where the flip isomorphism $A\otimes B\to B\otimes A$ is employed where required to ensure the Kasparov product makes sense.
 In analogy with the commutative setting, we call the $\Kt$-homology class in a $\KKt$-duality pair a \emph{fundamental class}.
 If $A$ is $\KKt$\textit{-dual} to its opposite algebra $A^{\textit{op}}$, we say $A$ satisfies \textit{Poincar{\'e} duality}. \end{definition}

 Given a $\KKt$-duality pair $(\mu,\nu)$ between $A$ and $B$, there are isomorphisms

 see \cite[Lemma 9]{EmersonDuality} for the most general framework.
-It's also worth mentioning that $\nu$ is unique for $\mu$ and vice versa.
+It is also worth mentioning that $\nu$ is unique for $\mu$ and vice versa.
 The question whether a separable $C^*$-algebra has a Spanier-Whitehead $\KKt$-dual is addressed in \cite{KS}, which gives an excellent overview of $\KKt$-duality.

 Connes \cite[Chapter VI]{Connes} proved that the irrational rotation algebras satisfy Poincar{\'e} duality.
 The first odd Poincar\'e duality was proved by Kaminker and Putnam \cite{KP} for Cuntz-Krieger algebras.
 Further, Popescu and Zacharias \cite{PZ} showed that higher rank graph algebras satisfy Poincar\'e duality.
 Emerson \cite{EmersonDuality} showed that $C(\partial \Gamma)\rtimes \Gamma$ satisfies Poincar{\'e} duality for a large class of hyperbolic groups $\Gamma$.
 Also, Echterhoff, Emerson, and Kim \cite{EEK2} showed $\KKt$-duality for certain classes of orbifold $C^*$-algebras.
+Nishikawa and Proietti studied Spanier-Whitehead duality for discrete groups and compared it with the Baum-Connes conjecture \cite{NP}.
 As we will see in the next section, Kaminker, Putnam, and the second author \cite{KPW} proved $\KKt$-duality between the stable and unstable Ruelle algebras.